 How to measure customer satisfaction in a restaurant

 Categorization and classification are essential to measuring customer satisfaction.
-By categorizing guest sentiment based on the topic and the common words used in relation to that topic, you can drill down to see what’s driving reviews.
+By categorizing guest sentiment based on the topic and the common words used concerning that topic, you can drill down to see what’s driving reviews.
 With that information, you can make informed decisions about where to make improvements and where to keep up the good work.

 Start aggregating data on your reviews with Black Box Guest Intelligence™.
 We’ll help you identify what users are saying about your business so you can always know your online reputation and get unbiased feedback on the quality of your service.